'John Wick 3' dethrones 'Avengers: Endgame' with $57 million

 "Pokémon Detective Pikachu" placed third with $24.8 million and "A Dog's Journey" opened in fourth with an underwhelming $8 million.

-The young adult adaptation "The Sun Is Also a Star" fizzed in its debut, grossing only $2.6 million and landing in eighth place.
+The young adult adaptation "The Sun Is Also a Star" fizzled in its debut, grossing only $2.6 million and landing in eighth place.